jokoframework/captura-formserver-community/RUN.md

 - Ensure you have the downloaded files on your system.
 - Reload the dependencies from your IDE.

+## Set Up the Docker Environment

+Navigate to the `captura-community-docker` folder and run the following command to set up Docker containers:
+        ```
+        docker compose up
+        ```
 ##
 - Copy sample setup directory `conf/captura_template/profile/` to `$HOME/captura/profile`
 ```